Giancarlo Stanton Preview, Player Props: Yankees vs. Rays

 Giancarlo Stanton At The Plate

-- Stanton has driven home a run in 27 games this year (35.1%), including more than one RBI in 16.9% of his games and producing three or more of his team's runs on five occasions..
+- Stanton has an RBI in 28 of 78 games this season, with multiple RBI in 14 of them.
+He has also driven in three or more of his team's runs in five contests.

-- He has scored in 29 of 77 games this season, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.